 Conferences are often ways to meet experts and hear about new theories, and examples of good practice from other psychologists around the world.
 Although, events which attract global delegates, will need to ensure that all documents and handouts are available in a number of languages.
 This is important so that everyone can understand all discussions and presentations.

 The role of a translator within psychology

 An events organiser expecting hundreds of people from across the globe will need to be well prepared with conference packs, ready to be handed out as everyone arrives.
 An important question to ask to anyone booking a place is, what is their preferred language?
 With this data, translators can be used to create documents for different conference packs.
 If the event is of such a senior level that earphones are available at the venue, translators can be used to give live spoken interpretation of those who are taking the podium.

 Finding a translation company

 Psychology is an incredibly specialised field of medicine, and in turn has many specific medical terms and phrases.
 Look for a translation company where the translators have a medical background.
-Medical translators can swiftly and accurately create documents as required, and are able to give an oral translation on the day if the facilities are available.
+Medical and psychology translators can swiftly and accurately create documents as required, and are able to give an oral translation on the day if the facilities are available.